atlas-open-data-docs/WoW/README.md

 **You can help** in several ways:
 * Reporting any issue, from a typo to a broken web app or misleading content.
-* Giving us feedback on the content (physics, software, figures,...), the layout our UI/UX in your local project.
+* Giving us feedback on the content (physics, software, figures,...), the layout our UI & UX.
+* Any feedback that is related to your local project course or educational project.
 * Letting us any lack of performance of the tools hosted or promoted in this site, and of course, the site itself.
 * Let us know your ideas.
 You are also welcome to help to implement it.
 ** We can evaluate together the viability and fit into the project.